Environment | In harmony with nature

 Business operations and biodiversity

-The Group's business operations take into account the impact on the ecosystem as a whole.
-Since 2013, the Group has been conducting materiality analysis on the environmental footprint of its operations and on its environmental contributions to biodiversity conservation.
-Based on the interrelationships in the following diagram, this analysis has identified the priority issues.
+The Group considers its dependence and impact on biodiversity when conducting its business activities.
+The Group conducts a materiality analysis of its dependence, impact and contribution to biodiversity identified in the relationship map below to identify priority issues.
 Moving forward, the Group plans to expand its activities by taking key actions on these issues, while continually reviewing our priority issues to meet the changes in social needs.

 The Bridgestone approach toward biological diversity

-We, the Bridgestone Group, respect the principles of the Convention on Biological Diversity.
-We promote biodiversity to help ensure not only sustainability but also a healthy, vibrant future.
-The Bridgestone Group is committed to enhancing biodiversity by leveraging its global presence.
-We are actively linking our world-wide network of people with their unique wildlife habitats, and providing education and research needed to achieve healthy biodiversity at the gene, species and habitat levels.
-We at Bridgestone are humbled by the lessons we can learn together with others in our communities by connecting with nature.
+The Group respects the principles of the Convention on Biological Diversity.
+It promotes biodiversity to help ensure not only sustainability but also a healthy, vibrant future.
+The Group is committed to enhancing biodiversity by leveraging its global presence.
+It is actively linking its worldwide network of people with their unique wildlife habitats and providing education and research needed to achieve healthy biodiversity at the gene, species and habitat levels.
+Bridgestone is humbled by the lessons that can be learned together with others in its communities by connecting with nature.

 Key Activities